Tinkerforge/doc/en/source/Hardware/Bricklets/Humidity_V2.rst

 With configurable events it is possible to react on changing humidity or temperature without polling.

-The sensor compensates the measured humidity internaly with the current temperature.
+The sensor compensates the measured humidity internally with the current temperature.
 A heater is integrated into the sensor and it can be turned on through the API.
-It can be used to dry the sensor in extremly wet environments.
+It can be used to dry the sensor in extremely wet environments.

 A weather station is a typical application for this sensor.
 It can also be used in drying applications, environment monitoring etc.